dot166/jOS_j-lib/README.md

 contains a custom actionbar based on material components Toolbar and some other things.

+## A Note On ThemeEngine

+ThemeEngine is an important component of jLib but the code for the database app is at https://github.com/dot166/jOS_ThemeEngine

 ## PrivExt subfolder can only be built with AOSP, rest of lib can be built with gradle or AOSP

 ## jLib will work ONLY ON ANDROID NOUGAT (7) AND LATER!! because 97.2% of Android devices use Android nougat or newer and it would be a nightmare to keep supporting Android Marshmallow (6) and older